-each Reference Index; 26 (ii) the competitive quoting process for FLEX Options; (iii) the significant liquidity in the market for options on each of the applicable Reference Indexes, as described above, results in a well-established price discovery process that provides meaningful guideposts for FLEX Option pricing; and (iv) surveillance by the Exchange, other national securities exchanges on which the options contracts on the Reference Indexes are listed, and FINRA designed to detect violations of the federal securities laws and SRO rules.
+and (iv) surveillance by the Exchange, Cboe Options, other U.S. options exchanges, and FINRA designed to detect violations of the federal securities laws and SRO rules.
 The Exchange has in place a surveillance program for transactions in ETFs to ensure the availability of information necessary to detect and deter potential manipulations and other trading abuses, thereby making the Shares less readily susceptible to manipulation.
-Further, the Exchange believes that because the assets in each Fund's portfolio, which are comprised primarily of FLEX Options on the applicable Reference Index, will be acquired in extremely liquid and highly regulated markets, the Shares are less readily susceptible to manipulation.
+Further, the Exchange believes that because the assets in each Fund's portfolio, which are comprised primarily of S&P 500 FLEX Options, will be acquired in extremely liquid and highly regulated markets, the Shares are less readily susceptible to manipulation.

 The Exchange believes that its surveillance procedures are adequate to properly monitor the trading of the Shares on the Exchange during all trading sessions and to deter and detect violations of Exchange rules and the applicable federal securities laws.
 Trading of the Shares through the Exchange will be subject to the Exchange's surveillance procedures for derivative products, including Managed Fund Shares.
 All statements and representations made in this filing regarding (a) the description of the portfolio, reference assets, and index, (b) limitations on portfolio holdings or reference assets, or (c) the applicability of Exchange rules shall constitute continued listing requirements for listing the Shares on the Exchange.
 The issuer has represented to the Exchange that it will advise the Exchange of any failure by a Fund or the related Shares to comply with the continued listing requirements, and, pursuant to its obligations under Section 19(g)(1) of the Act, the Exchange will surveil for compliance with the continued listing requirements.
 If a Fund or the related Shares are not in compliance with the applicable listing requirements, then, with respect to such Fund or Shares, the Exchange will commence delisting procedures under Exchange Rule 14.12.
 FINRA conducts certain cross-market surveillances on behalf of the Exchange pursuant to a regulatory services agreement.
 The Exchange is responsible for FINRA's performance under this regulatory services agreement.
 If a Fund is not in compliance with the applicable listing requirements, the Exchange will commence delisting procedures with respect to such Fund under Exchange Rule 14.12.